Empowering Education: Unleashing the Benefits of Digital Resources for Students

 As a non-auditory learner and someone who likes to read on the go, having courses full of just videos isn't always ideal.
 I learn by reading and by doing.
 So, for me, I'd rather have a digital resource I could read.

-Now, I'm not saying videos aren't a good tool, keep those for sure, but keep in mind, only roughly 30% of the population is an auditory learner, but there is a huge variety of learning styles.
+Now, I'm not saying videos aren't a good tool; keep those for sure, but keep in mind that only roughly 30% of the population is an auditory learner, but there is a huge variety of learning styles.
 For retention purposes, you want to keep your students engaged and working through your program.
 The best way to do that?
-Ensure you include multiple learning styles, so there's a little something for everyone.
+Ensure you include multiple learning styles so there's a little something for everyone.

 Including even simple digital resources in your course can make a great impact and cater to diverse learning styles and preferences.